lsst/LDM-230/index.rst

 If a replicator, distributor, or worker dies, a spare will be used automatically by the Orchestration Manager.
-If the Base or Archive :term`DMCS`, the DM Event Services Broker, or the Orchestration Manager itself dies, a spare will be brought online.
+If the Base or Archive :term:`DMCS`, the DM Event Services Broker, or the Orchestration Manager itself dies, a spare will be brought online.
 Since these machines maintain little state, a replacement should be available rapidly without missing many visits.